laibashakil/Samosa-Snatcher/README.md

 ## 🎯 How to Play

-1. Click the "START GAME" button
+1. Click the "SNATCH" button to start the game
 2. Click/tap samosas as they appear on screen to earn points
 3. Avoid burned samosas which cost you 10 points
 4. Collect power-ups to gain advantages